mbeutel/intervals/README.md

 ```

 To check whether an interval `Y = interval{ a, b }` *contains* another interval `Z = interval{ c, d }`
-of the same type – that is, whether c ≥ a ∧ d ≤ b –, the member function `Y.contains()` can be used:
+of the same type – that is, whether 𝑐 ≥ 𝑎 ∧ 𝑑 ≤ 𝑏 –, the member function `Y.contains()` can be used:
 ```c++
 assert(interval{ 0., 3. }.contains(1.));
 assert(interval{ 0., 3. }.contains(interval{ 0., 1. }));
 assert(!interval{ 0., 3. }.contains(interval{ 1., 4. }));
 ```
 An interval `Y = interval{ a, b }` is said to *enclose* another interval `Z = interval{ c, d }` if
-c > a ∧ d < b, which can be checked with the member function `Y.encloses()`:
+𝑐 > 𝑎 ∧ 𝑑 < 𝑏, which can be checked with the member function `Y.encloses()`:
 ```c++
 assert(interval{ 0., 3. }.encloses(1.));
 assert(!interval{ 0., 3. }.encloses(0.));